go-dataspace/run-dsp/README.md

 > RUN-DSP and the gRPC bindings are considered in "pre-alpha", this means that things can change
 > heavily in between versions.
 We will document these changes in the release notes.

-RUN-DSP is a lightweight high-performant, and easy to manage connector for the [IDSA Dataspace protocol](https://docs.internationaldataspaces.org/ids-knowledgebase/dataspace-protocol) implemented in the [Go programming language](https://go.dev/).
+RUN-DSP is a lightweight, high-performant, and easy to manage connector for the [IDSA Dataspace protocol](https://docs.internationaldataspaces.org/ids-knowledgebase/dataspace-protocol) implemented in the [Go programming language](https://go.dev/).
 What distinguishes RUN-DSP from other dataspace connectors is that RUN-DSP tried to stay simple to maintain, manage, while  allow